brennier/hagemu/README.md

   - [x] Rewrite the f register as separate bools
   - [x] Fix glitch where a sprite partially clips if it's on the left or top border
   - [x] Fix bug where window X Position is less than 7
+  - [ ] Pokemon Red has corrupted saves
   - [ ] Add option to blend frames
   - [ ] Emulate the timing of the DMA
   - [ ] Add support for disabling the PPU